-2. Upon violation of a term or condition:

-(a) The court may impose sanctions against the defendant for the violation, but allow the defendant to remain in the program.
+$\frac{1}{30}$

+(b) Provide for progress reports at intervals set by the court to ensure that the defendant is making satisfactory progress towards

+Sec.
+4. 1.
+If a defendant tenders a plea of guilty, guilty but mentally ill or nolo contendere to a misdemeanor battery which constitutes domestic violence, after hearing argument from the parties, the court may, without entering a judgment of conviction and with the consent of the defendant, suspend further proceedings upon terms and conditions that must include attendance and successful completion of a program established pursuant to section 3 of this act.

+- 2. The court shall: - (a) Allow the prosecuting attorney and the victim a reasonable opportunity to be heard before the court considers assigning the defendant to a program established pursuant to section 3 of this act; and - (b) Consider the safety of the victim in determining whether to assign the defendant to a program established pursuant to section 3 of this act. - 3.
+A defendant is not eligible for assignment to a program established pursuant to section 3 of this act if: - (a) The defendant was previously convicted of misdemeanor battery which constitutes domestic violence or previously completed a program established pursuant to section 3 of this act; - (b) The defendant entered into a plea agreement with a prosecuting attorney, unless the plea agreement allows the defendant to complete a program established pursuant to section 3 of this act. - 4.
+Upon violation of a term or condition: - (a) The court may impose sanctions against the defendant for the violation, but allow the defendant to remain in the program.
 Before imposing a sanction, the court shall notify the defendant of the violation and provide the defendant an opportunity to respond.
-Any sanction imposed pursuant to this paragraph may include, without limitation, imprisonment in a county or city jail or detention facility for a term set by the court, which must not exceed 6 months.

-(b) The court may enter a judgment of conviction, if applicable, and proceed as provided in the section pursuant to which the defendant was charged.

-3. Upon fulfillment of the terms and conditions, the court shall discharge the defendant and dismiss the proceedings.

-4. Discharge and dismissal pursuant to this section is without adjudication of guilt and is not a conviction for purposes of this section or for purposes of employment, civil rights or any statute or regulation or license or questionnaire or for any other public or private purpose, but is a conviction for the purpose of additional penalties imposed for second or subsequent convictions or the setting of bail.
-Discharge and dismissal restores the defendant, in the contemplation of the law, to the status occupied before the arrest, complaint, indictment or information.
+Any sanction imposed pursuant to this paragraph may include, without limitation, imprisonment in a county or city jail or detention facility for a term set by the court, which must not exceed 6 months. - (b) The court may enter a judgment of conviction, if applicable, and proceed as provided in the section pursuant to which the defendant was charged. - 5.
+Upon fulfillment of the terms and conditions, the court may conditionally dismiss the charges.
+If a court conditionally dismisses the charges, the court shall notify the defendant that the conditionally dismissed charges are a conviction for the purpose of additional penalties imposed for second or subsequent convictions or the setting of bail in a future case, but are not a conviction for purposes of employment, civil rights or any statute, regulation, license or questionnaire or for any other public or private purpose.
+Conditional dismissal restores the defendant, in the contemplation of the law, to the status occupied before the arrest, complaint, indictment or information.
 The defendant may not be held thereafter under any law to be guilty of perjury or otherwise giving a false statement by reason of failure to recite or acknowledge that arrest, complaint, indictment, information or trial in response to an inquiry made of the defendant for any purpose.

 Sec.
 5. 1.
-After a case is dismissed pursuant to section 4 of this act, the court shall order sealed all documents, papers and exhibits in the defendant's record, minute book entries and entries on dockets, and other documents relating to the case in the custody of such other agencies and officers as are named in the court's order if the defendant fulfills the terms and conditions imposed by the court.
+Except as provided in subsection 3, after a case is conditionally dismissed pursuant to section 4 of this act, the court shall order sealed all documents, papers and exhibits in the defendant's record, minute book entries and entries on dockets, and other documents relating to the case in the custody of such other agencies and officers as are named in the court's order if the defendant fulfills the terms and conditions imposed by the court.